 When completing your datasheets, please be sure to report all data, including monitoring visits when zero frog or toad calls were heard.
 Information about the absence of calls is just as valuable as information about their presence.
-All data must be recorded on a FrogWatch USA datasheet and entered online to the FrogWatch USA data entry system.
+It is essential that you follow the standardized FrogWatch USA monitoring protocols.
+Limit monitoring visits to February through August (or September in the southwestern United States).
+Data are to be collected in the evening, at least 30 minutes after sunset and conclude by 1:00 AM.
+The required listening period is 3 minutes in duration.
+Data are recorded on a FrogWatch USA datasheet and entered online to the FrogWatch USA data entry system.
 If unable to submit data online, contact AZA for additional support by emailing firstname.lastname@example.org.

 If email is not available, correspondence may be sent via U.S. mail to:

 Association of Zoos and Aquariums